Feyerabend/bb/workbook/ch05/symb/SYMB.md

 - Tasks:
 	- Implement a cache system for variable bindings (memoization) to avoid redundant unification attempts.
 	- Optimise the backtracking search by pruning irrelevant paths based on the state of the symbol table.
-	- Test the optimized system with complex queries and large knowledge bases.
+	- Test the optimised system with complex queries and large knowledge bases.

 - Learning Objectives:
-	- Explore optimization strategies for logical programming languages.
+	- Explore optimisation strategies for logical programming languages.
 	- Learn how the symbol table can be used to enhance performance in logic-based systems.
 	- Study the tradeoffs between memory usage and computational efficiency in backtracking systems.